The History and Culture of the Indian People: Overview

-The sixth volume (1960) is on the sultanate period of medieval India.
+The sixth volume (1960) is on the Sultanate period of medieval India.
 This volume consists of 19 chapters by 19 contributors.
 Six chapters and parts of four other chapters were written by R. C. Majumdar.
-Other significant contributors to this volume are S. Roy, A. K. Majumdar, P. M. Joshi, N. Venkataramanya, S. K. Chatterjee and S. K. Saraswati.
+Other significant contributors to this volume are S. Roy, A. K. Majumdar, P. M. Joshi, N. Venkat Ramanayya, S. K. Chatterjee and S. K. Saraswati.

 The seventh volume (1974) is on the Mughal era.
 This volume has 24 chapters by 28 contributors.
 Only parts of two chapters were written by R. C. Majumdar.
 The most significant contributors to this volume are J. N. Chaudhuri, G. S. Sardesai, A. L. Srivastava, Abdur Rashid and S. Roy.

 Reception

 Upon the appearance of the first volume in the series, in a review in the Isis journal M.F.
 Ashley Montagu described it as:

-Marxist historian D. N. Jha however describes the first three volumes as:
+Marxist historian D. N. Jha however describes the first three volumes thus:

 Historian John Keay describes the work as: